This page may contain affiliate links, see our disclaimer here.

 Even without these wonderful tall, leafy palms, it is a spectacular beach with clear, clean water, excellent snorkelling and plenty of room for everyone.

-This beach does not have a village or accommodation, in summer season the carpark is full of temporary services such as food, beach gear, cameras and drinks.
-There are beach chairs and umbrellas to rent, and the nearby monastery runs a restaurant right on the beach which serves delicious traditional Greek food.
+This beach does not have a village or accommodation, in summer season the car park is full of temporary services such as food, beach gear, cameras and drinks.
+There are beach chairs and umbrellas to rent, and the nearby monastery runs a restaurant right on the beach which serves delicious Greek food.

 This palm forest is the largest in Europe, the palms are Phoenix Theophrasti and are unique to Crete.

-I visited in October and there were hardly any people, yet beach chairs still available and the restaurant open.
+I visited in October and there were hardly any other people, yet beach chairs were still available and the restaurant was open.

 Wildflowers line the roadside, and traditional farming surrounds the palm forest reserve.
 The locals are very proud of the bananas grown in hot houses here, in fact all over Crete they refer to the bananas grown here with pride.

-The village of Palékastro , on the way to Vaï from Sitia, is 6 km from the beach, there are plenty of cafes serving local food and there is a folklore museum.
+The village of Palaikastro , on the way to Vaï from Sitia, is 6 km from the beach, there are plenty of cafes serving local food and there is a folklore museum.